Kyle Mangas: College career

 As a freshman for Indiana Wesleyan, Mangas averaged 21.5 points, 5.2 rebounds and 2.9 assists per game, winning the 2018 NAIA Division II Tournament, where he was named Most Outstanding Player.
 He was recognized as Crossroads League Player of the Year, becoming the first freshman to win the award, and scored a single-season school-record 818 points.
 Mangas also earned NAIA Division II All-American First Team accolades.
 In his sophomore season, Mangas averaged 23.6 points, 5.0 rebounds and 3.8 assists per game, repeating as Crossroads League Player of the Year and being selected to the NAIA Division II All-American First Team.
 As a junior, he averaged 26.9 points, 6.4 rebounds and 4.2 assists per game, claiming the Bevo Francis Award and NABC NAIA Division II Player of the Year.
 For his third straight year, he was named Crossroads League Player of the Year and to the NAIA Division II All-American First Team.
 Mangas finished the season with the second-most points in the NAIA Division II and as Indiana Wesleyan's all-time leading scorer.
 As a senior, Mangas averaged 29.5 points, 7.4 rebounds, 5.1 assists and 1.9 steals per game.
 In 2021, he was named the Academic All-American of the Year in NAIA men's basketball.

 Professional career

 On September 1, 2021, Mangas signed his first professional contract with USK Praha of the Czech National Basketball League.

+On August 10, 2022, Mangas signed with Šiauliai-7bet of the Lithuanian Basketball League (LKL).

+On October 17, 2023, Mangas signed with the Indiana Pacers, but was waived the next day.
+On October 28, 2023, he joined the Indiana Mad Ants.

+On July 3, 2024, Mangas signed with the Los Angeles Lakers for the 2024 Summer League, but did not make the final roster.

+On August 23, 2024, Mangas signed once again with the Pacers, but was waived three days later.
+On October 27, he re-joined the Mad Ants.

+On April 22, 2025, Mangas signed with the Vancouver Bandits of the CEBL.

+He rejoined the Austin Spurs for the 2025–26 season.